Home » Trending Now 🔥 » The ‘BBC’ Fetish and Black Gay Men: How Desire Can Dehumanise

 1. Hypersexuality: The portrayal of Black men as primal, aggressive, and sexually insatiable.

-3. Top-Only Dominance: The expectation that Black men exist solely to aggressively “top” or “breed” non-Black partners, often with degrading or violent undertones.
+3. Top-Only Dominance: The expectation that Black men exist solely to aggressively “top” or “breed” non-Black partners.
+This often carries degrading undertones that mirror historical depictions of Black men as savage brutes.

 These concepts are not new.
-They are direct descendants of the “Black brute” caricature used historically to justify the policing of Black men (Alexander, 2012)1.
-Today, however, they are repackaged as a sexual “preference.”
+They are direct descendants of the “Black brute” caricature used historically to justify the harsher policing of Black men (Alexander, 2012)1.
+Today, they are repackaged as sexual “preferences.”

 As one Black gay man shared in an online forum: